wanderer/WASI/design/weak-imports.md

 program might want to continue to run on older systems that don't yet support the new function.
 In this case a weak import mechanism allows the program to run on older systems and detect the presence of the function at runtime.
+Another use case might be a API that is not applicable on certain embedding.
+In this case weak import would allow program to run continue to run on such an embedded, albeit with reduced or modified behavior.

+Note: The term weak here refers to a type of symbol reference used by a linker and comes from the ELF specification.
+It is not related to the WebAssembly weakref proposal or to garbage collection.

 WebAssembly itself does not currently provide a mechanism for weak imports.
 There is some discussion of adding it the spec [^1], and WASI would